ClassicalMoser/eslint-plugin-import-boundaries/README.md

 [![npm version](https://img.shields.io/npm/v/eslint-plugin-import-boundaries)](https://www.npmjs.com/package/eslint-plugin-import-boundaries)
 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 **Note: This is an alpha release, originally developed for a personal project.
-It is not yet stable and may have breaking changes.**
+It is not yet stable and may have breaking changes.
+Pin the version and watch updates carefully if you would like to try it!**

 An opinionated, TypeScript-first ESLint rule that enforces architectural boundaries using deterministic import path expectations.
-This rule determines when to use boundary identifiers (alias or absolute paths) vs relative imports based on your architecture, rather than enforcing a single pattern for all imports.
+This rule determines when to use boundary paths (alias or absolute paths) vs relative imports based on your architecture, rather than enforcing a single pattern (e.g. absolute) for all imports.

+**Important:** This rule expects index files (default: `index.ts`) at every directory level.
+See [Index Files as Module Interface](#index-files-as-module-interface) for details.

 ## What Problem Does This Solve?